Australia reports first COVID-19 death this year, highest daily cases

 MELBOURNE: Australia reported its first coronavirus-related death of the year on Sunday (Jul 11) and a 2021 record 77 new cases of the virus in the state of New South Wales, which is battling an outbreak of the highly infectious Delta variant.

-State Premier Gladys Berejiklian said the numbers in and around the country's biggest city Sydney, which is in a three-week lockdown, are expected to rise further in coming days.
+State Premier Gladys Berejiklian said the numbers in and around the country's biggest city Sydney, already under a hard lockdown, are expected to rise.

-"I’m anticipating the numbers in New South Wales will be greater than 100 tomorrow," Berejiklian told a televised briefing.
-"I will be shocked if it is less."
+"I'll be shocked if it's less than 100 this time tomorrow, of additional new cases," Berejiklian told a televised briefing.

+On Saturday there were 50 cases, the previous 2021 record high.
+The recent outbreak stands at 566 cases.

 READ: COVID-19 Delta variant puts brakes on return to normality